theicenet/theicenet-cryptography/README.md

 }
 ```

-To derivate a PBKDF2 key, the default `shaAlgorithm` algorithm used is `SHA512` and the default `iterations` is `131070`, but you can override this default value in the `application.yml`.
+The configuration to derive a PBKDF2 key, can be set in the `application.yml`.

 ```yaml
 cryptography: